jasongfleischer/Predicting-age-from-the-transcriptome-of-human-dermal-fibroblasts/README.md

 ### Using this software

-Open the notebook "" in Jupyter.
+Open the notebook "Generate panels for figure.ipynb" in Jupyter.

 To regenerate figures from the saved runs, simply select "Cell -> Run All" from the pull down menus.